 People travel, and when they settle down on a particular piece of land, they also introduce their food to that land.
 Once such dish which traveled to India from foreign lands, was Biryani.

-Before the British, India was governed by invaders like the Turks, Arabs, Persians, and Afghans.
+Before the British, India was governed by the Turks, Arabs, Persians, and Afghans.
 They introduced an interesting element to Indian cooking—food which must be wholesome, with plentiful flavour and spices.
 They also taught Indians to eat in a feast style.
 From the 15th to 19th Century, India and especially Delhi, became famous for its Mughlai cuisine, under the rule of the Mughals.
 They introduced a several rice and meat dishes like Biryani and Kebab.

 There are many stories behind Biryani.
 There is mention of similar rice dish in Tamil Nadu as early as 2 A.D.
 The dish is called ‘Oon Soru’ and is composed of rice, ghee, meat, turmeric, coriander, pepper, and bay leaf; and was used to feed the military.
 It was considered a meal that had a perfect balance to provide the required energy to these warriors.

 Another interesting story traces the origins of the dish to Mumtaz Mahal (1593-1631), Shah Jahan’s queen and the inspiration behind the building of the Taj Mahal.
 It is said that she once visited the barracks and found under-nourished army men.
 Saddened by the sight, she ordered her chef to prepare a food which was well-balanced in flavour, nutrition and energy, for the soldiers and thus the Biryani was created.